-Your old grand-grandfather or something like that told a very special story a lot of times.
-He had been sailing with a particular skipper as boy one summer, but when they were going out on a trip in the autumn, he got a sullen fit and would not join the ship.
+A youth had been sailing with a particular skipper as boy one summer, but when they were going out on a trip in the autumn, he got a sullen fit and would not join the ship.

 But the lad had no mind to spend the autumn nights on salt water.
 He would, however, stay on board till the cargo was in and they were ready to sail.

-Then one Sunday, when the crew had liberty ashore, and the skipper was gone to see a timber-dealer about some planks and firewood for deck cargo, the boy was to keep on board and look after the vessel.
+Then one Sunday, when the crew had gone ashore, and the skipper was gone to see a timber-dealer about some planks and firewood for deck cargo, the boy was to keep on board and look after the vessel.
 And this lad was born on a Sunday, and had found a card with the four of clubs; therefore he was a seer.
 So he could see the supernatural people, but they could not see him.

 All at once, as he sat forward in the forecastle, he heard someone speaking in the hold.
 He peeped through a crevice and saw three coal-black ravens sitting on a cross beam and talking about their husbands, whom they were all tired of and whom they wished at the bottom of the sea.
 It was easy to understand that they were witches who had turned themselves into ravens.